Ecological, plastic free, sustainable planters made with all natural coconut husk, and sometimes with added copper wire. Perfect for all plants!

 PLANTS NOT INCLUDED – PICTURES WITH PLANTS ARE FOR REFERENCE ONLY!

 A coconut is a seed.
 Coco Planters are plastic free!
-One wintery day in Hawaii, Kailua beach was filled with coconuts and driftwood that had washed out of the mountains in the many streams that run to the bay.
-After picking up bags of trash, I began collecting these coconuts and the very best of the driftwood.
-Hauled in an all terrain stroller or by bike with trailer, I collected these materials at my work studio.
-There they sat and the question of what to do with it all finally yielded the answer.
-Something useful which could replace plastic.
+After a huge storm one wintery day, Kailua beach was filled with coconuts and driftwood that had washed out of the mountains.
+After picking up bags of trash I began collecting coconuts and the best driftwood, hauling all in an all terrain stroller or by bike with trailer.
+After some time, I came up with Something useful which could replace plastic.
 After a thorough washing, I cut the coconuts, cleaned out the rotten coconut meat, and began combining coconuts and driftwood with salvaged copper wire.
-After a great number of hours, a series of sculptural plant holders emerged.
+With many days and hours of work, a series of sculptural plant holders emerged.
 I called these cocodrifters, combining the word coconuts and driftwood.
-These materials drifted into my life.
-At a certain point I decided to try making a single plant holder with just the coconut husk and copper wire.
-I left extra at the bottom and designed the system that they could all be interlocked to form a continuous net.
+I decided to try making a single plant holder with just the coconut husk and copper wire.
 These were first “shown” at Tokyo Design Week 2015.#functional art #eco planters

 WHAT ARE COCOPLANTERS?
 Designed as hanging planters, but can be used for anything.
 The “cup” portion is made from coconut husk, a natural material that plants love.
 The wire is 8 or 10 gauge copper wire, a heavy wire that resists corrosion.
 Both the husk and copper wire are long lasting materials.